 2. De-clutter your home.

-Whether you're able to go outside and enjoy it or not, spring has sprung, and that means that the season for cleaning has officially started.
 Because you're spending more time at home than usual, you may find that it's even more critical to be in a neat and tidy space and that it's more cathartic than usual to get rid of things you've never used or are outdated.
 Letting go of things can be hard, but you'll be in a cleaner, better organized, and more manageable home.

 3. Repaint your furniture.

-If rearranging your furniture has inspired you to go one step further in your stay-at-home renovation, consider painting a few pieces of furniture that you already have.
+If rearranging your furniture has inspired you to go one step further in your renovation, consider painting a few pieces of furniture that you already have.
 Chances are you have a few cans of paint and some painting supplies lying around from previous projects.
 If the leftovers are from when you painted a room or two in your home, the paint is probably a neutral color that will work well in a range of different spaces.
 Now might also be the time to experiment with paint as well — think about patterns, stripes, mixing colors, whatever your heart desires.

 4. Take on the long-procrastinated project.